cfenzo/html-json/README.md

 # html-json

-Utilities for converting HTML to a simple JSON representation.
+Utilities for converting HTML to a simple JSON representation, and back again.

 ## Types